Conservation and Improvement of Adequate Working Environment

 Life-Planning Seminars Held

-GS Yuasa International Ltd. conducts seminars on career training and life-planning targeting employees above 50 years of age.
+GS Yuasa International Ltd. conducts seminars on career training and life-planning targeting employees above 50 and 57 years of age.
 The aim of life-planning seminars is to support employees in deepening their understanding of life-money planning and asset management and assist them in leading an enriched second life after retirement.

 Supporting Work Alongside Childcare/Nursing Care